 Doctors also recommend using a condom during sex while receiving weekly BCG treatments.
 Women having BCG immunotherapy should also avoid becoming pregnant or breastfeeding until the treatment has ended.

-After the initial 6 weeks, a doctor may recommend that a person continues to undergo regular BCG treatments for anywhere from a few months to 3 years.
+After the initial 6 weeks, a doctor may recommend that a person continues to undergo regular BCG treatments for anywhere from

 Other common side effects include: